From hate speech to nudity, Facebook's oversight board picks its first cases

 In November, Facebook for the first time disclosed numbers on the prevalence of hate speech on the platform, saying that out of every 10,000 content views in the third quarter, 10 to 11 included hate speech.

-The global board's other chosen cases involved content removed from Facebook or Instagram for violating rules on adult nudity, dangerous individuals and organizations, and violence and incitement.
-Greene said they raised "important line-drawing questions."
+Greene said the cases, which also involved content removed over rules on adult nudity, dangerous individuals and organizations, and violence and incitement, raised "important line-drawing questions."
 (Link here to full list of cases)

-One case was submitted by Facebook itself.
-The company said this case highlighted the challenge it faced when dealing with the risks of offline harm caused by misinformation about the COVID-19 pandemic.

-The board has opened a week-long public comment period on the first cases, which will be reviewed by five-member panels.
-There is a 90-day deadline for decisions on the cases to be reached and for Facebook to act on them.

-The board, which has been criticized for its limited remit, aims to start hearing cases from users in early 2021 about content that has been left on the site as well as taken down.
+The board, which has been criticized for its limited remit, also aims to expand its scope to hear cases from users in early 2021 about content that has been left on the site, as well as posts taken down.

 This week, a group of Facebook critics dubbed “The Real Facebook Oversight Board” said it would hear three cases not yet eligible for users to take to the official oversight board, including a dispute about the Facebook account of Steve Bannon, President Donald Trump’s former adviser.